 You can count on cost savings.
 With a programmable or smart thermostat, you can save a substantial amount on your energy bill over the course of the year by changing the temperature in your house when no one is home.
 Over time, those savings can add up--not to mention the fact that you won't be using energy unnecessarily.
 While there may be an initial installation expense, you can, over the lifetime of your device, save a great deal of money.

 You can customize your settings to your specific needs.
 Are you going to be away on vacation?
 If there are no pets in the house, you can allow the temperature to change substantially.
 Even with pets at home, you can allow minor fluctuations in temperature that might not be as comfortable if you were actually in the house.

 Smart technology makes it easy to alter the temperature according to your needs.
 Stuck in bed and unable to walk past the sensors that let your thermostat know that you’re home?
 With a WiFi enabled device controlled by an app, you can easily adjust the temperature from your bed, keeping you cooler and more comfortable.

 Are you considering the advantages of a smart thermostat for your home?
 Ready to begin the installation?
-Contact us today for air conditioning service in Stuart, and surrounding areas, and to learn more about our smart thermostat options and how they might impact your AC unit.
+Contact us today for air conditioning service in Port St. Lucie, and surrounding areas, and to learn more about our smart thermostat options and how they might impact your AC unit.